xenex-ai/xenRon_AI/xenron_v2/README.txt

-xenRon â€“ A Learning AI with Semantic Memory
+xenRonAi a Learning AI with Semantic Memory
 ===========================================

 xenRon is an intelligent assistant capable of learning from multiple sources, associating concepts, and answering questions based on stored knowledge.
 It uses semantic vector embeddings, a local SQLite database, and external APIs to process and understand user input.